I was thinking about the word spiritual last week—how it entwines two words: spirit and ritual. Several things began to churn around in my mind:

 - Pouring the coffee into the cream sitting in my special mug

 This is the prelude to my discipline of Bible reading, prayer, and devotional reading every morning.

-It is holy time.
+It is a holy time.
 It is a ritual.

-I want to explore this dance of spirit and ritual in the weeks ahead—the idea of ceremony combining with discipline as one way to experience the holy in the daily.
+I want to explore this dance of spirit and ritual in the weeks ahead—the idea of ceremony combined with discipline as one way to experience the holy in the daily.

 Thanksgiving is this week and Advent starts the Christian year next Sunday.

 I hope you’ll join me.
 As for today, what rituals or ceremonies enrich your disciplines for growth into the Holy?